Learn about Amazon Elastic Compute Cloud (EC2) and the types of virtual machines (instances) that can be deployed on EC2.

 - PaaS provides location independence as developers in different locations can work together on the same application build.

-- There is no need to invest in physical infrastructure or in expertise required to manage it.
+- There is no need to invest in physical infrastructure or in expertise required to manage it, an example of this would be SAP.
 The ability to rent virtual IT infrastructure brings in great cost benefits for the users.

 A special cloud computing service that incorporates both IaaS and PaaS service offerings.
 SaaS is a cloud computing service that provides application-level services tailored to diverse business needs such as business analytics, CRM, or marketing automation.
 SaaS is a cloud computing service offering that provides web-based software applications to customers on-demand.
 SaaS providers host a fully-functional application through a browser-based interface and make it accessible to the users through the Internet.